ParadiseHell/convex/README.md

 ![Convex](static/Convex.png)

 # Override
-Convex is a tool based on [Retrofit](https://github.com/square/retrofit) help developers to foucs on business data.
+Convex is an elegant tool based on [Retrofit](https://github.com/square/retrofit) to help developers just focus on business data.

 # Background
 Lots of Restful APIs' responses are designed following :